protz/dagstuhl-rust-2025/2-Proposal.md

 correct behavior).

 It therefore remains difficult to confidently develop analysis and verification techniques, when the semantics of Rust are still undergoing such debate.
-For these reasons, the semantics of the language and its borrow-checker, and in particular, how to form a basis to establish the soundness of verification tools, will be the first focus of this seminar.
+Hence, we will not aim to produce a comprehensive specification or dwell on the theoretical aspects of the language's design.
+Instead, we will focus on (a) identifying the parts of the language where clear specifications would most benefit analysis and verification tools, and (b) establishing a consensus on what we as a community believe the current semantics for those parts are and/or what they should be.

 Next, many analysis and verification techniques leverage Rust's unique ownership discipline to simplify reasoning, or to make reasoning tools more efficient.
 As a second axis, an important focus of our seminar is the extension of these techniques to the